The Body Shop and Aveda sparked a sustainable, clean beauty revolution nearly fifty years ago. Now the Kardashians are stepping in.

 A Clean Beauty Boom

-The clean beauty trend sparked by Roddick birthed others, like body care brand Lush, founded in 1995 in the UK by trichologist Mark Constantine and his wife Mo Constantine.
+The clean beauty trend sparked by Roddick birthed others, like the body care brand Lush, founded in 1995 in the U.K. by trichologist Mark Constantine and his wife Mo Constantine.
 Like The Body Shop, its products promised cleaner ingredients and a focus on botanicals with a modern spin.

 Celebrities aided the emerging interest in “natural” products, with brands like the Gwyneth Paltrow-backed Juice Beauty, makeup artists Rose-Marie Swift’s RMS, and real-estate-mogul-turned-luxury-skincare-icon, Tata Harper.
 They all stood on the backs of the hippie-era natural beauty pioneers like Roddick and Rechelbacher, as well as legacy brands like Aubrey Organics, Dr. Bronner’s, and Kiss My Face.

 Whole Foods Market’s meteoric ascent in the U.S. in the 1990s and early 2000s included an expansive array of “clean” beauty options — a selection that was buoyed by the USDA’s national organic program in 2002.
 The interest in organic and the absence of controversial chemicals led Whole Foods to develop a list of more than 100 banned cosmetics ingredients.